 1. Pay the taxes associated with the income that you’re reporting and don’t try to take unnecessary deductions to drive your liability down if you’re trying to purchase or refinance a home.

 2. Bring on another borrower.
 Maybe your spouse can sign on the mortgage with you, or you can add on a co-signer and refinance that co-signer off in the future if that’s a possibility.

 3. Maybe you can look for a less expensive house supportive of the income that you’re showing.

-The bottom line is showing the income that you can as it pertains to qualifying for a mortgage or be prepared to have to use an alternative method such as a co-signer, paying off debt or buying a more suitable house within your economic means.
-It also might mean having a pragmatic discussion with a lender and working with them over the course of time to give you a bigger, broader plan so you and your family can make a wise financial decision when you have the means to do so.
+The bottom line is showing the income that you can as it pertains to qualifying for a mortgage or being prepared to have to use an alternative method such as a co-signer, paying off debt, or buying a more suitable house within your economic means.
+It also might mean having a pragmatic discussion with a lender and working with them over time to give you a bigger, broader plan so you and your family can make a wise financial decision when you have the means to do so.

-Looking for mortgage financing and your self-employed?
+Looking for mortgage financing and are you self-employed?
 Start with a no-cost loan quote today!